mephistopheles-8/basicweb-rust-experiments/client/README.md

-# basicweb-locations-client
+# basicweb-events-client

-A client for the basicweb-locations app.
+A client for the basicweb-events app.

 Scripts:
 - `build` - do a debug build